The state wide burn ban is in effect from May 1 to September 30. More Info

 To identify the passion young women possess that motivates their curiosity to join the emergency services arena.
 In turn, we provide them a safe and supportive space to explore their interests.
 Camp Fury Delaware offers young women an opportunity to experience a weekend of simulated activities that represent what emergency responders experience, daily.
 Throughout a high energy weekend, remarkable female professionals from a variety of response agencies talk to and train campers through hands-on task application and exercises.
 Our campers will gain self-confidence, leadership skills, and challenge themselves physically and mentally while making new friends.
 Camp Fury is a stepping stone to a more inclusive, diverse Delaware.

 Through the support of the Delaware State Fire School, Camp Fury Delaware is able to host an interactive, engaging and inspiring camp for the next generation of fearless young women.
 Camp Fury Delaware introduces the field of emergency services to young women early in their lives, and supports the women in public safety fields.
 Camp Fury isn’t “just” a summer camp, it is a leap in the right direction for inclusivity among public safety professionals in and around our state.
-As we bound into 2019, our values remain the same: Courage – for campers to try something new and different; Confidence – for campers to feel self-assured in their own abilities; and Character – for campers to develop their mental and moral qualities, and to have strength in their originality.
+As we bound into the next year, our values remain the same: Courage – for campers to try something new and different; Confidence – for campers to feel self-assured in their own abilities; and Character – for campers to develop their mental and moral qualities, and to have strength in their originality.

 Seminar Date: 2020 TBD

 In 2019, eighty participants gathered on February 9th for the second annual Empowerment Day, Women’s Leadership Seminar at the Delaware State Fire School.
 Hosted by Camp Fury Delaware, this half day event was a truly positive congregation of first responders and local families, alike.